oci-landing-zones/oci-landing-zone-operating-entities/design/readme.md

 1. The **operations repositories** will contain only IaC configurations.
 2. The **code repository** will be used to run these configurations repeatedly.
 The lifecycle of this repository is out of the scope of this document

 This separation is crucial and is presented in detail with all the repositories and their structure in the [OCI Open LZ PDF - Operations View](https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/master/design/OCI_Open_LZ.pdf).
-Find below an example of how an **OE Repository** will be structure.
+Find below an example of how an **OE Repository** can be structured.
 The first column's color code matches the ERD's color code in the Functional View and the architecture diagrams presented in the Security View and Network View.

 &nbsp;